Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Disbursements

-We do not charge or pay referral fees.
+We do not pay or receive referral fees.

 Stamp Duty Land Tax (SDLT)

 This depends on the purchase price of your property.
+We will usually provide you with an indicative SDLT calculation in our Client Engagement Letter.
 You can calculate the amount you will need to pay by using HMRC’s website or if the property is located in Wales by using the Welsh Revenue Authority’s website.
 We will assist you in the calculation of your SDLT.

 Timing/urgency

 The length of time between your offer being accepted and legal completion depends on a number of factors.
-If your purchase is urgent, it can be done within a week or two.
-Usually the purchase or sale of a property can take up to two months, sometimes longer.
-The average time is four to eight weeks.
+If your purchase is urgent, it can be done within a one month.
+Usually, the purchase or sale of a property can take up to two months, sometimes longer.
+The average time is two to four months.

 Transaction outline